-Below is music music chart of the “Blues For Piano Players” by Harry Whitaker.
+Below is a preview of a music chart of the “Blues For Piano Players” by Harry Whitaker.
 You can also download the complete PDF chart of the tune.

 Blues For Piano Players was recorded on Harry Whitaker CD – Thoughts (Past And Present), Smalls Records, 2007

 Here is another trio recording of the late Harry Whitaker, I recommend to check out (and I am sure you will love it) – “The Sound of Harry Whitaker” (Fresh Sound Records, 2009)